-To find out, we'll have to weight the pros and cons that come with doing a cheap domain registration.
+To find out, we’ll have to weigh the pros and cons that come with cheap domains.
 It has its advantages, for sure, but some downsides as well.

 We’ll also have to take a look at the different registrars that are out there.
 We’ll be reviewing what they offer and what customers say about them.
 With any luck, the answers will let us know if going with a cheap domain registrar is just as effective as any other.

 It’s clearly the price.
 Compare the $14.99/year you’d pay for a “.com” with Hover to the $8.88/year it costs with NameCheap.
 You’ve got to have a domain name to grow your website into something brandable.
 Might as well get it for as low a price as possible, right?